Don’t Move Forward Without Putting Up A Fight! Let Our Lawyers Protect Your Rights!

 Probable cause for a search in drug possession cases is a fact-based belief by a law enforcement officer that someone has committed or is about to commit a crime.

-What Are Examples of Probable Cause in a Drug Possession Case?
+What Are Examples of Probable Cause Search of Person in a Drug Possession Case?

 Police must establish probable cause to search for drugs during a traffic stop, while responding to a call, or in other circumstances when interacting with the public.
 The existence of probable cause is a frequently disputed topic in drug possession cases because it is often based solely upon the officer’s recollection of events in their report.